 The number of cryptocurrency services that New Zealanders can use is continuing to grow.
 So which should you use?

 - Brokers: Brokers are an overall good solution for exchanging NZD for crypto, and crypto back to NZD.
-They are especially suitable for beginners (as they take care of the end-to-end process of buying coins for you), or long-term holders (as coins get sent straight to your own wallet, and brokers like Easy Crypto have regular purchase plans).
+They are especially suitable for beginners (as they take care of the end-to-end process of buying coins for you), or long-term holders (as with Easy Crypto they have have regular purchase plans, and your coins get sent straight to your own wallet).
 However, brokers can be expensive for coins like Ethereum as you incur ETH network fees on every purchase.